 If you work for yourself and maybe business isn’t as good, consider either your business’ earning potential, or re-evaluate your business.
 Perhaps you’ve chosen something where the market is weak or limited?
 That is not a reflection on your value – but is on your chosen business.
 Maybe you could reconsider your business idea to be sure you make your time spent working is a valuable commodity.

 If you aren’t working are you at home caring for others?
 This work is important and the financial value put on this is definitely under estimated, but it will give you a starting point.

 Moving away from work, think about your relationships – your family, partner, friends and contacts.
 To each of these you represent some value.
 When you offer a listening ear you may be acting as a counsellor, other times you may be just a companion.
 Never underestimate the power and value of just being with people.
 Think about how much time you spend with others and put a price on it – I suggest you don’t start charging your friends for your time though as you may find your friends fast disappearing!

 Increase Your Self Worth – Invest in Yourself

 Whatever value you arrived at above you can increase this.
 We often talk about investing in ourselves when spending money on training or personal development.
 Adding to your skills through training or gaining experience at work is valid, yet increasing your self worth does not have to cost anything.

 By deciding to add value to everything you do and your relationships you will increase your personal value and your sense of self worth.
 You will feel the pay back in response from others.

-Imagine smiling at a random stranger as you walk down the street and the positive impact this can have on their day.
+Imagine smiling at a random stranger as you walk down the street.
+Think about the positive impact this can have on their day.
 They feel better, they work better, they’re more cheerful with others.
-Even this small investment of effort can create a positive effect, giving you something to feel good about and therefore improving your self worth.
+Even this small effort can create a positive effect in the world.
+You give out and you get that good feeling about yourself.
+You’re adding value to someone else’s life.
+By giving you get something to feel good about and confirm your self worth.